-After closing down everything at night, the PH meter probes are briefly put into 10% hydrochloric acid (see MSDS Appendix B4) and distilled water in order to clean off the build-up of lime.
+After closing down everything at night, the pH meter probes are briefly put into 10% hydrochloric acid (see MSDS Appendix B4) and distilled water in order to clean off the build-up of lime.

-8.2.
-Hach DR 100 Colorimeter
+8.2 Hach DR 100 Colorimeter

-A Hach test is done to measure the amount of zinc that is in the water.
-Hach Company is the manufacturer of the Hach DR 100 Colorimeter, Model 41100-20 that is the Zincon Method with a range of 0-1.5, 0-3.0 mg/L.
+A Hach test is done to measure the amount of zinc in the water.
+Hach Company is the manufacturer of the Hach DR 100 Colorimeter, Model 41100-20 and the Zincon Method with a range of 0-1.5, 0-3.0 mg/l is used to measure zinc levels.

-Samples are taken in 3 - 500ml bottles at the discharge weir.
-Each bottle is rinsed in the water 3 times, try not to disturb anything, filled to the top and placed into a Tupperware carrier (so not to change the temperature).
-The samples are taken back to the lab and in one bottle we put the pH probe in and get a temperature reading, then a ph reading.
-According to "background lab work", the target ph at the weir is 9.5 - 10.0.
-After this we dump the sample down the drain.
-Another bottle is used for the zinc test and the third is for the turbidity measurement.
+Samples are taken in 3-500ml bottles at the discharge weir.
+Each bottle is rinsed in the water 3 times, try not to disturb anything, filled to the top and placed into a Tupperware carrier (to minimize the change in sample temperature).
+The samples are taken back to the lab for analysis.
+In one bottle we put the pH probe and get a temperature reading, then a pH reading.
+The target pH at the weir is 8.8 - 9.2.
+After this measurement, the sample is dumped down the drain.
+The second bottle is used for the zinc test, whilst the third is for the turbidity measurement.

-- 1. Fill a clean 25mL mixing cylinder to the 20 mL mark with the water to be tested. - Add the contents of one ZincoVer Reagent Powder Pillow.
-Note: There is a 4 year shelf life so be sure the reagent is not dated.
+- 1. Fill a clean 25mL mixing cylinder to the 20 mL mark with the water to be tested. - 2.
+Add the contents of one ZincoVer Reagent Powder Pillow.
+Note: There is a 4-year shelf life so be sure the reagent is not dated.
 WARNING: This reagent contains cyanide and is extremely poisonous if taken internally or if the fumes are inhaled (see MSDS Appendix B6).
-Stopper the cylinder and invert repeatedly until all particles are dissolved (this takes longer usually when the water is cooler). - 3.
+Stopper the cylinder and invert repeatedly until all particles are dissolved (note: this takes longer usually when the water is cooler). - 3.
 Fill a clean 2.5cm sample cell to the 10mL mark with the treated sample, leaving 10mL in the mixing cylinder.
 Cap the sample cell. - 4.
 Using the calibrated dropper, add 0.50mL of cyclohexanone (see MSDS Appendix B5) to the sample in the mixing cylinder.
 Stopper and shake for 30 seconds.
-Allow at least six minutes for the color to develop fully, but do not wait more that 15 minutes. - 5.
-Open the light shield and turn the Right Set control fully clockwise.
+Allow at least six minutes for the color to develop fully, but do not wait more than 15 minutes. - 5.
+Open the light shield and turn the Right Set control fully, clockwise.
 Place the 1cm cell holder into the Left Set position of the sample well.
 Press down firmly to seat it into place.
-Close the light shield. - 6.
-While holding the ON button down, adjust the Left Set control to align the meter needle with the arrow at the far left of the scale arc.
-Remove the cell holder. - 7.
-Place the sample cell without cyclohexanone into the sample well.
-Press down firmly to seat it into place.
 Close the light shield.
-While holding the ON button down, adjust the Right Set control for a meter reading of zero mg/L. - 8.
-Fill a clean 2.5cm sample cell to the 10mL mark with the solution in the mixing cylinder and place it into the sample well.
-Press down firmly to seat it into place.
-Close the light shield.
-While holding the ON button down, allow the meter reading to stabilize, then read and record the mg/L zinc from the 0-1.5mg/L scale.